How Much Sugar?

 That works out to between 40 and 55 grams per person eating a 2,000 calorie a day diet.
 If you're eating fewer calories, you should take in less sugar.
 If you're eating more calories, you can take in more sugar.
 Figure out exactly how much sugar you're allowed using the calculator below.

 To Reduce Your Sugar

-For three days you should record your sugar intake.
+For three days, you should record your sugar intake.
 The first day, simply count how many grams of sugar you're eating.
-If it's too high, you goal for the next two days is to try and take in less.
+If it's too high, your goal for the next two days is to try and take in less.
 If you're too low, you may want to consider adding more fruit to your diet.